Hinduism

 6. Surya Gita, etc.

-VIII.
-Secular texts of spiritual touch
+IV.
+Texts of spiritual touch

 Rig Veda, Atharva Veda, Sama Veda, Yajur Veda and Upanishads: